 Voting: All business not covered in the Constitution shall be voted upon as follows: Each chapter shall be allowed two votes.
 Those votes shall be cast by two representatives previously elected by the representatives’ chapters; if only one delegate is present at the state convention, only one vote shall be allowed to that chapter.

-Ratification: The Ratification of this Constitution shall be during the 2006 KJCL Convention.
-Each chapter shall receive a copy for approval no less than twenty-four hours prior to the designated time for voting on said ratification.
-A two-thirds majority shall be required for ratification.
+Article VIII Ratification: The Ratification of this Constitution shall be during the 2008 KJCL Convention.
+Each chapter shall receive a copy for approval no less than twenty four hours prior to the designated time for voting on said ratification.
+A two thirds majority shall be required for ratification.